 The Hendrix Internship Program provides students with the opportunity to gain additional experience in their areas of study and to explore potential career and vocational strengths and interests.
 The structure of the program offers a platform for students to apply classroom theories to the solutions of actual workplace problems as well as investigate whether a specific career path is relevant and exciting for their personal goals.
 Internship site supervisors assist interns by providing training, projects and direct supervision throughout the semester/summer, while Faculty or staff internship supervisors help provide an academic reference point for real world experiences.
 Interns also participate in professional development workshops through the Office of Career Services to help support and guide them through the process.
 The combination of activities, hands-on experience, and reflection provides a rich environment for academic, personal and career-oriented growth.

-The Director of Career Services is responsible for administering and coordinating the internship program consistent with the policies and guidelines approved by the Hendrix Faculty, for keeping records of internship experiences, for doing the necessary publicizing, and for making periodic progress reports to the Faculty.
+The Coordinator of Employment and Internships in the Office of Career Services is responsible for administering and coordinating the internship program consistent with the policies and guidelines approved by the Hendrix Faculty, for keeping records of internship experiences, for doing the necessary publicizing, and for making periodic progress reports to the Faculty.

 To participate in the internship program, students must be at least sophomore level and in good academic standing with the College.
-All participating students must fully complete an Internship Proposal Packet (available through the Career Services office) before starting an internship.
+All participating students must fully complete an online Internship Proposal Form (made available after the student meets with the Coordinator of Employment and Internships) before starting an internship.

 Internships must meet the minimum standards listed below.